ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/CheatsList.md

 ECM.Buildings>Empty Mech Depot: Empties out selected/moused over mech depot into a small depot in front of it.
 ECM.Buildings>Moisture Vaporator Penalty: 40: Disable penalty when Moisture Vaporators are close to each other.
 ECM.Buildings>Storage Amount Of Diner & Grocery: Change how much food is stored in them (less chance of starving colonists when busy).
-ECM.Buildings>SubsurfaceHeater Radius: Extend the range of the heater.
-ECM.Buildings>Triboelectric Scrubber Radius: Extend the range of the scrubber.
 ECM.Buildings>Unlock Locked Buildings: Shows a list of buildings you can unlock.
 This doesn't apply to sponsor limited ones; see Toggles>Remove Sponsor Limits.
 ECM.Capacity>Building Capacity: Set capacity of buildings of selected type, also applies to newly placed ones (colonists/air/water/elec).